 your proxy setting like this:

 you'll need to configure like:I recommend you use the platform specific module Acquia Purge instead to overcome limitations in Acquia Purge 1.x.
-These will be addresses in a sustainable way in the upcoming 2.x branch of Purge.
+These will be addressed in a sustainable way in the upcoming 2.x branch of Purge.

 - Optional: Install Rules for advanced cache clearing scenarios or Drush for command line purging.
 Both are supported through the expire module.